jvoyatz/Dev.Standards/team_meeting.md

 **tl;dr**
 * First things first, as developers we are familiar to tools like Git, ReadMe files and IDEs.
-* With the aim of continuously increasing the team's cohesion, we will arrange a meeting called __Team Talk?__
+* With the aim of continuously increasing the team's cohesion, we will arrange a meeting called `Compose Frenzy`
-* Following this meeting, everything discussed and agreed in this, will be written in a document called __Team Guide__ which as a central point of look up
+* Following this meeting, everything discussed and agreed in this, will be written in a document called `Prodigy` which as a central point of look up
 * It is essential for the whole to be involed in this meeting, where we will discuss, debate and decide for certain things.
   In the end, it is about how team approaches certain things or how easy will be the onboarding for a new joiner